Overview of Insurance Products

-When you buy a health plan, the insurance company agrees to pay for preventive services to help you stay well (Affordable Care Act plans), plus part of your medical bills when you need a checkup, get sick or have an accident.
+When you buy, or enroll in, a health plan, the insurance company agrees to pay for preventive services to help you stay well, plus part of your medical bills when you need a checkup, get sick or have an accident.
 These include things like doctor or hospital visits, prescription drugs, tests, maternity care and other medical services you may need.
-You may qualify for help from the government to pay part of your premium.
+That’s called “coverage.”

 The Affordable Care Act (ACA) requires all healthcare plans offered in the individual and small group markets to cover ten categories of essential health benefits: ambulatory care, emergency care, hospitalization, maternity and newborn care, mental health and substance use care, prescription drugs, rehabilitative and habilitative services, laboratory services, preventive care, chronic disease management, and pediatric dental and vision care.
 The Act prohibits pre-existing condition exclusions.